jackrosenthal/hw-2-starter-code/README.rst

 If you are using Racket from another editor, type "racket" at your terminal to get a REPL.
 You can enter into your code using the following command::

-   (enter! "hw-2.rkt")
+   ,en hw-2.rkt

 Run any commands you need.
-To reload, you can type the same ``enter!`` command again.
+To reload, you can type the same ``,en`` command again.

 Note: the grader will run additional test cases from the ones you were given.
 Please be sure to test all of your code.
+Create additional test cases to the ones you were given.

 Submitting your Code
 --------------------